Lightning-AI/pytorch-lightning/docs/source-app/glossary/app_checkpointing.rst

             )

-If you see this exception "The component <component_name> wasn't instantiated for the component root", it means that the checkpoint is not compatible with the app code and you need to implement `load_state_dict()` and make sure that all components in the checkpoint are instantiated.
+.. note:: If you see this exception "The component <component_name> wasn't instantiated for the component root", it means that the checkpoint is not compatible with the app code and you need to implement `load_state_dict()` and make sure that all components in the checkpoint are instantiated.